Find Grad Schools

 50% Women

 University of Minnesota - Twin Cities is the 12th most popular school in the nation for students seeking a master's degree in microbiology.
 Roughly 52,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+The average in-state tuition for full-time undergraduates is $14,006 per year, while in-state graduate students, on average, pay $18,468 per year.
 During the most recent year for which we have data, 4 people received their master's degree in microbiology from UMN Twin Cities.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #12